huw/observable-database-proxy-odbc/README.md

 - `reset <name>` Reset the shared secret for an existing database proxy configuration
 - `list` List all configured database proxies

 When adding a database proxy configuration, a window will be opened to ObservableHQ.com to configure the connection in your Database Settings and set the shared secret.
+When you configure the database, select any of the available types (this flag is ignored completely).
 Subsequent starts of the database proxy do not require re-configuration.

 Examples: